ArshiFarooq802/notionIQ--1/replit.md

 - Main content area: Chat interface or folder view

 ## Recent Changes
+- November 5, 2025: **Added Math Rendering and Image Vision Support**
+  - Installed remark-math, rehype-katex, and katex packages for LaTeX math rendering
+  - Updated MarkdownContent component to support inline ($...$) and display ($$...$$) math equations
+  - Added KaTeX CSS for beautiful mathematical equation rendering
+  - Modified file parser to convert images to base64 format
+  - Implemented Gemini Vision API support for multimodal content (text + images)
+  - Updated chat API to use vision model when images are uploaded
+  - Gemini can now understand and explain diagrams, handwritten notes, and equations in images
 - November 5, 2025: **Migrated file storage from Supabase to UploadThing**
   - Replaced all Supabase storage functions with UploadThing API
   - Updated file upload, download, and deletion across all API routes